DCoxshall/xo.py/README.md

 I know, this is extremely inefficient thus far, plans to implement a minimax algorithm, which is why there are so many seemingly unnecessary functions.

 22/10/2020:
 Minimax implemented, still some tidying up to do.
-Might do a major refactor, although the code still works, thank fuck.
+Might do a major refactor, although the code still works, thank god.